NVIDIAGameWorks/toolkit-remix/docs_dev/PYCHARM_GUIDE.md

 ### Prerequisites

-- PyCharm Pro installed on your system (the community edition will not suffice).
+- PyCharm Professional installed on your system (the community edition will not suffice).
 - Basic knowledge of Python programming.

 ### Debugging Steps

 #### Step 1: Configuring the Debug Server

-1. Launch PyCharm Pro.
+1. Launch PyCharm Professional.
 2. On the right-hand side, click on "Edit Configurations."
 3. Create a new Python debug server configuration.
 4. Change the port number to 33100 and save the configuration.

+#### [OPTIONAL STEP] Workaround for PyCharm 2024.3

+1. Disable `python.debug.use.single.port` in **Help | Find Action | Registry**.
+2. Restart PyCharm.

 #### Step 2: Starting the Debugger